Martyn Lloyd-Jones

-David Martyn Lloyd-Jones (1899–1981) was a Welsh Protestant minister and medical doctor who was influential in the Calvinist wing of the British evangelical movement in the 20th century.
+David Martyn Lloyd-Jones (20 December 1899 – 1 March 1981) was a Welsh Congregationalist minister and medical doctor who was influential in the Calvinist wing of the British evangelical movement in the 20th century.
 For almost 30 years, he was the minister of Westminster Chapel in London.

 Biography

 Early life and ministry

 Lloyd-Jones was born in Cardiff on 20 December 1899 and raised in Llangeitho, Cardiganshire.
 His father was a grocer, and he had two brothers: Harold died during the 1918 flu pandemic, while Vincent went on to become a High Court judge.
 Llangeitho is associated with the Welsh Methodist revival, as it was the location of Daniel Rowland's ministry.
 Attending a London grammar school between 1914 and 1917 and then St Bartholomew's Hospital as a medical student, in 1921 he started work as assistant to the Royal Physician, Sir Thomas Horder.
 Lloyd-Jones obtained a medical degree from the University of London, and became a Member of the Royal College of Physicians.
 After struggling for two years over what he sensed was a calling to preach, in 1927 Lloyd-Jones returned to Wales, having married Bethan Phillips (with whom he later had two children, Elizabeth and Ann), accepting an invitation to minister at a church in Aberavon (Port Talbot).

+In 1932 Lloyd-Jones spent nine weeks preaching at Sherbourne Street United Church in Toronto.
+It was there that he discovered the writings of B. B. Warfield; he described the experience as being like "stout Cortez" in John Keats' poem "On First Looking into Chapman's Homer".